Talysh language: Geography

 In the north of Iran, there are six cities where Talysh is spoken: Masal, Rezvanshar, Talesh, Fuman, Shaft, and Masuleh (in these cities some people speak Gilaki and Turkish as well).
 The only towns where Talysh is spoken exclusively are the townships of Masal and Masuleh.
 In other cities, in addition to Talysh, people speak Gilaki and Azerbaijani.
 In Azerbaijan there are eight cities where Talysh is spoken: Astara (98%), Lerik (90%), Lenkoran (90%), Masalli (36%).

 Talysh has been under the influence of Gilaki, Azeri Turkic, and Persian.
 In the south (Taleshdula, Masal, Shanderman, and Fumanat) the Talysh and Gilaks live side by side; however, there is less evidence that a Talysh family replaces Gilaki with its own language.
 In this region, the relation is more of a contribution to each other's language.
-In the north of Gilan, on the other hand, Azeri Turkic has replaced Talysh in cities like Astara after the migration of Turkic speakers to the region decades ago.
+In the north of Gilan, on the other hand, Azeri Turkic has replaced Talysh in cities such as Astara after the migration of Turkic speakers to the region decades ago.
 However, the people around Lavandvil and its mountainous regions have retained Talysh.
 Behzad Behzadi, the author of "Azerbaijani Persian Dictionary" remarks that: "The inhabitants of Astara are Talyshis and in fifty years ago (about 1953) that I remember the elders of our family spoke in that language and the great majority of dwellers also conversed in Talyshi.
 In the surrounding villages, a few were familiar with Turkic".
 From around Lisar up to Hashtpar, Azeri and Talysh live side by side, with the latter mostly spoken in small villages.
 To the south of Asalem, the influence of Azeri is negligible and the tendency is towards Persian along with Talysh in cities.
 In the Azerbaijan republic, Talysh is less under the influence of Azeri and Russian than Talysh in Iran is affected by Persian.
 Central Talysh has been considered the purest of all Talysh dialects.

 Classification and related languages

 Talysh belongs to the Northwestern Iranian branch of Indo-European languages.
 The living language most closely related to Talysh is Tati.
 The Tati group of dialects is spoken across the Talysh range in the southwest (Kajal and Shahrud) and south (Tarom).
 This Tatic family should not be confused with another Tat family which is more related to Persian.
-Talysh also shares many features and structures with Zazaki, now spoken in Turkey, and the Caspian languages and Semnani of Iran.
+Talysh also shares many features and structures with Zaza, now spoken in Turkey, and the Caspian languages and Semnani of Iran.

+The Glottolog database proposes a detailed classification and classifies Talysh within the Adharic subgroup (related to Old Azeri), along with languages such as Zaza (spoken in Anatolia), Tati of Iran and its dialects such as Harzandi, Kajali and Kilit and Gorani.
+The Glottolog database proposes the following phylogenetic classification: